 Insurance license tests are intentionally difficult, but not impossible by any means.
 You should study to the point of comfortability with the information before you attempt the test.
 Failing the exam isn’t the end of the world, but keep in mind that you will need to pay the fee each time you attempt the test.

-The state of Georgia requires that all insurance license applications provide fingerprints prior to licensing.
+The State of Georgia requires that all insurance license applications provide fingerprints prior to licensing.
 Giving your fingerprints will initiate a background check.
-If you have a prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
-For more information on this topic, call the Georgia Department of Insurance at 404-656-2101 or email the Insurance Department.
+If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
+For more information on this topic, call the Georgia Office of Insurance and Safety Fire Commissioner at (800) 274-8969 or email the Insurance Department.

 The fee for fingerprinting services is $53.

 The next step in getting your insurance license is filling out a citizenship affidavit.
-This affidavit can be found on this Georgia Insurance Department PDF.
+This affidavit can be found on this Georgia Insurance Department.